Horikitasaku/Horikitasaku.github.io/content/en/homepage/about.md

 Interested in the intersection of data science and natural sciences, particularly in the realms of astrophysical and biological information.

-Currently working on a Python library focused on protein embedding for computational biology.
+Currently working with ETH Zurich on a Python library focused on protein embedding for computational biology.

 Kaggle Expert.